 This bill mandates that offenders convicted of certain impaired driving laws must participate in a "qualified online victim impact panel program."
 The program is defined in the bill and must meet specific criteria, including 24-hour accessibility, availability in both English and Spanish, and a minimum duration of 3.5 hours.
-Participants are required to pay for the program themselves, and it must not incur costs to the state or counties.
-The program will include personal stories from victims and offenders, a system for testing comprehension, and follow-up communications to reinforce the program's lessons.
-Upon completion, participants will receive a certificate that includes the program provider's business identification number.
+Participants are required to pay for the program themselves, and it must include personal stories from victims and offenders about the impact of impaired driving.
+Additionally, the program must provide a certificate of completion and follow-up communications to reinforce the lessons learned.

 As Amended by the House: 265-A:1, 265-A:18, 265:79, 265:79-b